YDK-Solutions/ydk/sdk/cpp/README.md

 - Additional YDK information can be found at [ydk.io](http://ydk.io)

 ## Release Notes
-The current YDK release version is 0.7.2 (alpha).
+The current YDK release version is 0.7.3.
 YDK-Cpp is licensed under the Apache 2.0 License.